One of “The Best Small College Areas to Live and Study”

 - Hickory Nut Gap Farm (Amy ’00 and Jamie Ager ’00)

 - Liberty Bicycles (Claudia ’69 and Mike Nix ’70)

 - Spring Forth Flower Farm (Megan Cornett Leiss ’10)

 - Table and All Day Darling (Jacob ’98 and Alicia Sessoms ’00)

-Asheville has a regional airport (AVL) with direct flights to Baltimore, Florida, Newark, Charlotte, Chicago, and New York.
+Asheville has a regional airport (AVL) with direct flights to 26 cities including Baltimore, Miami, Denver, Charlotte, Chicago, and New York City.
 The Asheville airport is about 20 minutes from campus.
 Many families also fly into Charlotte Douglas Airport (CLT) or Greenville Spartanburg (GSP), which are 2 hours and 90 minutes away, respectively.